techwithshubh/react-cookbook-practice/README.md

 3. Use Prompt for Page Exit Confirmations.
 What if there are several pages in the application that need the same feature?
 Is there a simple way to create this feature across any component that needs it?

 **Solution** - The react-router-dom library includes a component called **Prompt**, which asks users to confirm that they want to leave a page.

+4. Most applications need to prevent access to particular routes until a person logs in.
+But how do you secure some routes and not others?
+Is it possible to separate the secu‐ rity mechanisms from the user interface elements for logging in and logging out?
+And how do you do it without writing a vast amount of code?

+**Solution** - React router, use context api